bpt26/parsimony/2_optimize_starting_tree/README.md

 # Optimize starting tree

-In this folder, we evaluate the performance of [matOptimize](https://github.com/yatisht/usher), [TreeRearrange](https://github.com/yceh/usher), [IQ-TREE 2.1.3](http://www.iqtree.org/#download), and [FastTree2](http://www.microbesonline.org/fasttree/) as optimization strategies.
+In this folder, we evaluate the performance of [matOptimize](https://github.com/yatisht/usher), [TreeRearrange](https://github.com/yceh/usher), [IQ-TREE 2](http://www.iqtree.org/#download), and [FastTree2](http://www.microbesonline.org/fasttree/) as optimization strategies on the starting tree.
 The best tree (highest log likelihood, lowest parsimony) was chosen as a ground truth phylogeny for use in simulated data experiments.

 **Input**: The "starting tree" from folder 1